unpoly/unpoly/design/unpoly2-slides.md

 🥋 Async functions no longer wait for animations
 ================================================

-In Unpoly 1 async functions didn't settle until animation fnished.
+**💡 In Unpoly 1 async functions didn't settle until animations finished.
+This often caused callbacks to run later than they could.**

-Un Unpoly 2 Updates and removals settle as soon as the DOM was changed.
-Any animation will play out after settling.
+In Unpoly 2 fragment updates settle as soon as the DOM was changed.
+Any animation will play out after the promise has settled.

 This generally makes code more responsive: